 Another reason for the huge difference in price is the type of service you receive.
 Here, we’ll cover the two main options available:

-At Farewill, we offer a grant-only probate service for just £595 – or £1,045 if the case is more complex.
-We also offer a fixed-price estate administration service, but this is quoted on a case-by-case basis.
+At Farewill, we offer an Essential Probate (grant-only) service for just £595 – or £1,045 if the case is more complex.
+We also offer a fixed-price Complete Probate (estate administration) service, but this is quoted on a case-by-case basis.

 The short answer to why probate takes so long is, quite simply, because it's so complicated.
 It involves a lot of research, a lot of back and forth with financial organisations, and some fairly unfriendly probate and tax forms.